GSA-TTS/identity-dev-docs/_pages/security-events.md

         Must be **iss-sub**, this indicates the **sub** is the subject provided by the original issuer (Login.gov)

       * **iss**
         This is Login.gov's issuer, the root URL for Login.gov.
-In the agency integration environment, this is `https://idp.int.identitysandbox.gov`
+In the agency integration environment, this is `https://idp.int.identitysandbox.gov`.
+In production, this is `https://secure.login.gov/`.

       * **sub**
         The UUID identifying the user.
 This is provided as the `sub` inside the `id_token` JWT in the [OpenID Token endpoint]({{ '/oidc/token/#token-response' | prepend: site.baseurl }}).